lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * The AEAD Algorithm is the application AEAD algorithm of the selected cipher suite for the EDHOC session.

 * The HKDF Algorithm is the one based on the application hash algorithm of the selected cipher suite for the EDHOC session.
-For example, if SHA-256 is the application hash algorithm of the selected ciphersuite, HKDF SHA-256 is used as HKDF Algorithm in the OSCORE Security Context.
+For example, if SHA-256 is the application hash algorithm of the selected cipher suite, HKDF SHA-256 is used as HKDF Algorithm in the OSCORE Security Context.

 * In case the Client is Initiator and the Server is Responder, the Client's OSCORE Sender ID and the Server's OSCORE Sender ID are determined from the EDHOC connection identifiers C_R and C_I for the EDHOC session, respectively, by applying the conversion in {{edhoc-to-oscore}}.
 The reverse applies in case the Client is the Responder and the Server is the Initiator.